When Rubrics Fail: Error Enumeration as Reward in Reference-Free RL Post-Training for Virtual Try-On: Results

 \subsection{Garment Category Analysis}

 Figures~\ref{fig:category_breakdown} and~\ref{fig:teaser-main}, and Tables~\ref{tab:full_flat} and~\ref{tab:full_nonflat} show that IEC improves performance \emph{across all garment types} rather than shifting errors between categories.
 The largest gain is on lowers (CEC 4.66 vs.\ 5.65 for SFT), while tops are the only case where Direct is slightly better on CEC.
 IEC attains the best score in 20 of 24 (metric, category) combinations on flat references, indicating gains are not driven by a single category.
 On non-flat references, IEC wins 14/24 combinations, with gains concentrating on dresses (all 8 metrics) and tops (5/8).
+Figure~\ref{fig:radar_main} in Appendix~\ref{supp:radar} summarizes this per-category structure: IEC achieves the largest area across all categories, with the most pronounced gains on Dresses.
 See Appendix~\ref{supp:reward_hacking} for a qualitative discussion of reward hacking modes across reward designs.